MaxBenChrist/MaxBenChrist.github.io/_posts/2017-05-25-five-aspects-ml-business-processes.markdown

 3.    _[Classification of mails that contain spam](http://s3.amazonaws.com/academia.edu.documents/43906061/A_review_of_machine_learning_approaches_20160319-23716-gvrql2.pdf?AWSAccessKeyId=AKIAIWOWYYGZ2Y53UL3A&Expires=1495448535&Signature=uM2RheoTMvC0JT8gDZ%2B5ZQSriyw%3D&response-content-disposition=inline%3B%20filename%3DA_review_of_machine_learning_approaches.pdf){:rel="nofollow"}_: Based on the content,  metadata and context, a classification algorithm can estimate the probability that a given mail contains spam.

 4.   _[Personalized marketing or prices](https://www.blue-yonder.com/en/solutions/price-optimization){:rel="nofollow"}_.
-ML can help to tailor promotions or discounts to a clients profile, which increases user engagement, revenue, conversion rate and other KPIs.
+ML can help to tailor promotions or discounts to a client's profile, which improve user engagement, revenue, conversion rate and other KPIs.

 5.    _[Detection of fraudulent transactions](https://www.kaggle.com/dalpozz/creditcardfraud){:rel="nofollow"}_: Machine Learning can detect fraudulent payments by considering many factors such as the trustworthiness of the vendor, the recent cardholder’s behavior, time and location factors etc.